MindscapeHQ/raygun4node/README.md

 ##### Custom cache provider

 You're able to provide your own cache provider if you can't access to the disk.
+When creating your Raygun client, pass in the storage provider on the offlineStorage property

+Example:

+     var sqlStorageProvider = new SQLStorageProvider();

+     var raygunClient = new raygun.Client().init(
+            {
+                apiKey: 'API-KEY',
+                isOffline: false,
+                cachePath: 'cachePath',
+                offlineStorage: sqlStorageProvider
+            }
+        );

 *Required methods*